The LRC on the USD campus

 Mission Statement

 The mission of the University of San Diego Legal Research Center is to support the curriculum and programs of the law school, support the university in the pursuit of its mission, promote the advancement of legal scholarship and meet the legal information needs of the university community.
-As a partner in the law school's goals of preparing a diverse community of competent and ethical lawyers and improving the law, we strive for excellence in the collection, in its methods of access and preservation and in our offerings of teaching and service programs.
-The Legal Research Center provides leadership in the creative uses of technology in accessing information resources.
-As a federal depository, we accept the responsibility to make documents selected for the collection available to the public.
+As a partner in the law school's goals of preparing a diverse community of competent and ethical lawyers and improving the law, we strive for excellence in the collection, methods of access and preservation and teaching and service program offerings.
+The LRC provides leadership in the creative use of technology for accessing information resources.
+As a depository of federal and state documents, we accept the responsibility to make documents selected for the collection available to the public.
 The Legal Research Center also safeguards patron privacy and champions the right to read.

 In furtherance of its mission, the Legal Research Center allocates resources and sets service priorities to serve patrons in the following order: